 They also host workshops and events; work with climbing-focused groups, such as the Access Fund, the American Alpine Club, and climbing gyms, to coordinate stewardship projects; and play a key role in Yosemite Facelift, an annual volunteer-driven cleanup event.

-This year: In 2023, your gifts will ensure this vital work can continue to engage Yosemite climbers in active stewardship and serve as a model program for encouraging climbing-related safety and conservation.
+This year: In 2024, your gifts will continue this vital work to engage Yosemite climbers in active stewardship and serve as a model program for encouraging climbing-related safety and conservation.
 With your support, climbing rangers and volunteers will map, maintain, and where needed, restore or remove approach and descent trails.
-They will support the park’s Search and Rescue efforts by sharing safety guidance, training peers on big-wall rescue techniques, and reaching out to the climbing community, both online and, when safe, in person.
+They will support the park’s Search and Rescue efforts by sharing safety guidance, training peers on big-wall rescue techniques, and reaching out to the climbing community.
 They’ll manage overnight climbing and crowding on popular routes, and partner with Yosemite Conservancy volunteer groups on trail maintenance.

 Learn more about climbing stewardship in Yosemite National Park’s “Behind the Scenes: Climbing Rangers” video from 2020.